acl-sigur/acl-sigur.github.io/iwclul2017.eng.md

 ### Visa / Invitation

-If you need an invitation for Russian Visa, please contact the Norwegian University Centre in St. Petersburg, they are hosting the event:
+If you need an invitation for Russian Visa, please contact [Michael Rießler](m.riessler@gmail.com) from local organisation team.
-[Svetlana Fedorova](s.fedorova@norunivspb.ru).
-Please mention the name and date of the conference as:

-"Third International Workshop on Computational Linguistics for Uralic Languages”

-Date: 23th January, 2017

 ### Organisers